Beliavsky/Fortran-code-on-GitHub/README.md

 [dynload-julia](https://github.com/brocolis/dynload-julia): dynamically load Julia from Fortran, by brocolis

+[F2Py Sockets](https://github.com/b-fg/f2py-sockets): example of how to use sockets to transfer data from Fortran to Python and viceversa, by Bernat Font

 [fckit](https://github.com/ecmwf/fckit): Fortran toolkit for interoperating Fortran with C/C++, from ecmwf

 [flibcpp](https://github.com/swig-fortran/flibcpp): uses SWIG-Fortran to expose useful functionality from the C++ standard library to Fortran 2003 application developers.
 It generates self-contained Fortran modules with native proxy classes and functions which wrap the C++ standard library.